Economics, Politics and International Relations

 Overview

-You will explore the economic factors shaping the relationships between national governments and learn to link theory and practice at each stage.
-You will examine the issues which are central to the lives of the world's population.
+Understanding how to link theory and practice is key.
+We’ll explore the economic factors shaping the relationships between national governments and examine the issues that are central to the lives of people around the world.

 Students in a lecture theatre